Dungeness, Washington: Geography

+Parks and recreation

-Recreational areas in and near Dungeness include Cline Spit and the Dungeness Recreation Area and Wildlife Refuge which contain many trails.
+Recreational areas in and near Dungeness include Cline Spit and the Dungeness National Wildlife Refuge which contain many trails.
 The latter contains the Dungeness Spit, Washington state's longest natural sand spit and home to the New Dungeness Light House.

 Dungeness is currently home to Nash's Organic Farm, Five Acre School, and Olympic Lavender Heritage Farm.
 The latter is home of the Olympic Lavender Festival and one of many farms featured during the annual Sequim Lavender Farm Tour in July and annual Tour de Lavender Metric Century Ride in August.